kappter/amalgamator/README.md

    * Posts
     * UserID, AmalgamationID, timedate, 255 character text only (stripped of scripts/markup) response field, and status indicator (radio button) with options relating to: plausible, not plausible, and irrelevant.
    * Edits
+    * One 255 textonly field with support (twitter logic) for hashtags and URLs etc.
+    * Some kind of like or thumbs up counter for follow up posts to an amalgamation
+    * Motions: to remove comment, dis-associate user, etc.